puff/EazyDevirt/README.md

 ```

 ### Notes
-[Eazfuscator.NET] resolves members using names rather than tokens.
+Don't rename any members before devirtualization, as [Eazfuscator.NET] resolves members using names rather than tokens.
-This means renaming any member may break the application.

 [EazyDevirt] requires control flow and other protections (such as string encryption or delegate proxies) to be removed first.
 To remove string encryption, you can use [EazFixer].

 For control flow obfuscation, you can try using de4dot:
 ```console